bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 And the reason was that the time it took to find the mappings would just grow too much.
 And it didn't run on my workstation.
 I had a bit bigger server with lots of RAM and multiple cores, I think 64 cores.
-Now, obviously, you could have a really much bigger, yeah, a bigger computing computer or server or server farm.
+Now, obviously, you could have a really much bigger computer or server or server farm.
 But yeah, for us, it was really the case that it became just too difficult to find all the, or not difficult, but it took too much time to find all the mappings.

 Speaker 3: 00:39:29

-Yes, I know, I tried with eight sub-transactions and it was running all all the day and didn't finish.
+Yes, I know, I tried with eight sub-transactions and it was running all the day and didn't finish.
 So I canceled the process.
-Yeah, okay, Thank you.
+Yeah, okay.
+Thank you.

 Speaker 2: 00:39:50

 And if my analysis of the theoretical complexity is not completely wrong, then I think the computing time it takes, depending on the inputs and output really increases by a lot when you increase the inputs and outputs.
 I have it here, but it's not written down in an easy way.
-I think two to the power of n times m where n is the Which n is that assess n
+I think two to the power of n times m which n is that assess n.

 Speaker 1: 00:40:32